andrew-d-gordon/csv_to_json_admin_tool/README.md

 Refer to spec.md or files in tests/Example1 to understand how csv inputs should be formatted.

 **Use**:
 This project should not be utilized in relation to solving the same coding challenge on Hatchways.
-This is my personal implementation for a company assessment.
+This is my, Andrew Gordon's, implementation for a company assessment.